 Take the “Checklist a Day” challenge

 Try stepping up to the ultimate challenge for an eBirder!
-This year’s “Checklist a Day” challenge will draw a winner from among those who submit an average of at least one complete checklist per day in 2018 (i.e., 365 lists total for 2018).
-The new eBird website will soon help track your “Checklist Streak” if you want to try for 365 consecutive days (not part of the challenge, but fun to try).
+This year’s “Checklist a Day” challenge will draw a winner from among those who submit at least one checklist (can be complete or “not complete”, although the former is always preferred) from every calendar day of 2018.
+The new eBird website will help track your “Checklist Streak”, so just make sure you don’t miss a day!
 Try to get in the habit of doing at least one short count in your yard every day–even a five-minute count of your feeders and the skies overhead helps keep a pulse on the birds coming and going throughout the year from a location that only you can survey.